SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/fundamentals/datatypes-intro.md

 ---
+title: crmscript_fundamentals_datatypes_intro
-title: Introduction to data types
+description: Introduction to data types
-uid: crmscript_fundamentals_datatypes_intro
-sortOrder: 50
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Introduction to data types

 A data type tells the computer what something **is** so that it can be processed properly.
 CRMScript has 4 primitive data types and a huge range of complex types defined by the built-in classes.